Christmas is a fun time, filled with festivities, time spent with family, gift shopping and laughter….unless you work in a salon!

 If you can’t manage to give your team members some time off, talk to them individually about your salon’s upcoming needs, explain that you are going to need them to give a little extra effort, and determine a way to compensate them for their additional support.

-It might be a nice bottle of wine or a gift certificate for a relaxing massage, but whatever you choose, make it personal and valuable to them.
+It might be a nice bottle of wine or a gift certificate for a relaxing message, but whatever you choose, make it personal and valuable to them.

 Thank them in advance and tell them how much you appreciate all the hard work they will be expected to do.
 These small and inexpensive gestures will return their investment to you many times over through increased enthusiasm and willingness to do that bit more by your team.